 Victims May Be Able to Receive Both Economic and Non-Economic Damages

-Economic damages and non-economic damages collectively include your financially based losses and the ways your life has been affected by your injuries and the accident that caused them.
-Economic damages are monetary, and non-economic damages account for every other loss.
+Economic damages are monetary, and non-economic damages cover all other losses.
 Some examples of what damages can be recovered in a personal injury case involving defective products could include:

 - Loss of household services